 Also, you can find several types of closures and clasps available for link bracelets.
-And, Copeland Jewelers can add a safety chain to your bracelet reducing your risk of losing a favorite piece.
+Copeland Jewelers can add a safety chain to your bracelet reducing your risk of losing a favorite piece.
 Or most importantly, securing your very important medical alert bracelet.

 Over the years many boys wearing ID (identification) bracelets have given them to their girlfriends to wear.
-Also, some people are engraving a loved one’s name, a special date or inspirational word on the bracelet, thereby giving the bracelet extra meaning.
-In this way, an ID bracelet makes a memorable gift that will last a lifetime with a thoughtful message to a parent, friend, sibling or partner.
+Also, some people are engraving a loved one’s name, a special date, or an inspirational word on the bracelet, thereby giving the bracelet extra meaning.
+In this way, an ID bracelet makes a memorable gift that will last a lifetime with a thoughtful message to a parent, friend, sibling, or partner.

 Today, these bracelets can also serve as medical alerts that are highly functional in cases of emergency.
 Emergency responders are trained to look for Medical Alert jewelry.
 Consequently, Medical ID bracelets speak for you if you become unable to alert professionals to diabetes, drug allergies, seizures, heart disease, blood disorders, etc.

 Certainly, much of the time the charms relate to places you have visited. also special moments or people in your life.
 Some charm bracelets are for one subject, either a group you belong to or something you collect like horses or toasters.

-Also, the Family charm bracelet is a favorite, with figural heads, hearts or discs representing the wearer’s children with their birth dates engraved and their coinciding birthstones.
+Also, the Family charm bracelet is a favorite, with figural heads, hearts, or discs representing the wearer’s children with their birth dates engraved and their coinciding birthstones.
 Likewise, you might also add a Tree of Life charm and a charm commemorating your wedding or another significant family event.
 Another nice version simply uses a bezel set birthstone for each child and grandchild.

 These bracelets may be either solid metals or hollow, resulting in a lighter, less expensive bracelet.
 Hollow bracelets are not bad, just be careful.
-Don’t get one that’s too thin, the consequences could be that it will dent, crimp and crush easily.
+Don’t get one that’s too thin, the consequences could be that it will dent, crimp, and crush easily.

 Flat bangles have a completely flat top that can, therefore, sometimes be engraved.
-Round bangles are like a round tube of metal encircling your wrist whereas, half round bangles are round on top but flattened on the side against your skin.
-Hinged bangles allow you to open the bracelet to get it on and off and sometimes has a closure or clasp.
+Round bangles are like a round tube of metal encircling your wrist.
+Half-round bangles are round on top but flattened on the side against your skin.
+Hinged bangles allow you to open the bracelet to get it on and off and sometimes have a closure or clasp.

-While some bangles are set with stones all the way around others go only part way around.
+While some bangles are set with stones all the way around, others go only partway around.
 And remember, fewer stones can greatly reduce the price.
 At Copeland Jewelers we will guide you through the pros and cons and different prices based on how many stones you want to use for your bracelet.

 Similarly, cuff bracelets can be narrow or wide and it can be one band or multiple bands soldered together to make a complete cuff.
 A wider cuff will mean higher prices because you will need more metal to make a wider bracelet.
 Rather than solid cuffs, you can opt for more open designs that will cut down on the metal weight and therefore the costs.

 Hinged mechanisms were designed to make bracelets easier to get on and off.
 For that reason, it’s more likely that you will see more bangles than cuff bracelets that are hinged.
 However, you will sometimes find a cuff bracelet that’s hinged on one side to get it off and on easily.
 Hinges also add comfort and versatility to your bracelet.

 Stretch Style Bracelets

 Even more fun, now they are becoming very popular in fine jewelry due to the advancements of titanium springs.
 Unlike the elastic cord used in costume jewelry, these bracelets use titanium springs beneath the gold links.
 And titanium rarely breaks!

-Toggle bracelets are named for their toggle closure, a circle on one end of a link bracelet and a stick on the other end.
-The stick is longer that the circle is wide so when it’s fed through the circle the weight and tension of the link bracelet keeps it closed.
-The toggle closure has been around for a long time and is actually quite ancient.
+Toggle bracelets are named for their toggle closure, a circle on one end of a link bracelet, and a stick on the other end.
+The stick is longer than the circle is wide so when it’s fed through the circle the weight and tension of the link bracelet keep it closed.

 The inspiration for which came from a bracelet worn by TV personality and Congressman, Bob Dorman.
 Inspiring because it was given to him by Vietnamese hill tribesmen to remind him of the suffering the war had brought to so many.

 From this, two students looking for positive ways to support soldiers began a huge movement of awareness.
 While the two women began the project with just 1200 bracelets from donated brass and copper the movement grew exponentially.
 Soon they were receiving over 12,000 requests per day to purchase bracelets to help fund programs.